 - The College Colloquium

-- Three Writing-Centered Credits
+- Writing-Centered Courses

-- Two Quantitative and Analytical Reasoning Credits
+- Liberal Arts Breadth

 - Study in a Language Other than English

-- Modes of Inquiry Credits
+- Experiential, Global, and Diversity-Focused Learning

 The College Colloquium

 The College Colloquium is a one-semester seminar required of all entering first-year students.
 Taught by faculty across the curriculum and encompassing a wide diversity of topics, each seminar provides a challenging and engaging introduction to the liberal arts curriculum by focusing on close reading, writing, discussion, and critical thinking.